 Collaboration Friction

-Distributed teams needed real-time discussion of findings, shared note-taking during analysis, and collaborative refinement—traditional tools fragmented this work.
+Distributed teams needed real-time discussion of findings, shared note-taking during analysis, and collaborative refinement.
+Traditional tools split this work across too many places.

-Based on the pain points discovered through co-design, I conceptualized and built four integrated AI-powered tools that address specific bottlenecks in the research lifecycle:
+Based on the pain points from co-design, I built four capabilities inside AURA, each addressing a specific bottleneck in the research lifecycle:

-Visual collaboration tool that helps researchers organize and synthesize qualitative data in real-time using a "Human in the Loop" grounded theory approach.
-Researchers can arrange transcripts, survey responses, and behavioral observations spatially while LLM assistance suggests themes, connections, and patterns.
+The synthesis canvas lets researchers organize qualitative data visually in real time, following a "Human in the Loop" grounded theory approach.
+Researchers arrange transcripts, survey responses, and behavioral observations spatially while the LLM suggests emerging themes, connections, and patterns for the researcher to accept or reject.

-Qualitative coding tool for collaborative analysis that allows researchers to develop and apply codebooks systematically.
-By integrating Microsoft Copilot, assists researchers in identifying codes from data, applying codes consistently across large datasets, and refining codebooks iteratively.
+The coding capability supports collaborative qualitative analysis by helping researchers develop and apply codebooks systematically.
+Integrated with Microsoft Copilot, it identifies candidate codes from data, applies them consistently across large datasets, and lets researchers refine codebooks iteratively as their understanding of the data evolves.

-For detailed demonstrations of these tools in action, I recommend watching the video at the top of this page.
+For detailed demonstrations of each capability, I recommend watching the video at the top of this page.

 Evaluation